Opentrons/protocol_framework/api/docs/v2/modules/absorbance_plate_reader.rst

         mode="single", wavelengths=[400], reference_wavelength=[567]
     )

 When configured this way, the module will read twice.
-In the :ref:`output data <plate-reader-output>`, the values read for ``reference_wavelength`` will be subtracted from the values read for the single member of ``wavelengths``.
+In the :ref:`output data <plate-reader-data>`, the values read for ``reference_wavelength`` will be subtracted from the values read for the single member of ``wavelengths``.
 This is useful for normalization, or to correct for background interference in wavelength measurements.

 The reader can also be initialized to take multiple measurements.
 When ``mode="multi"``, the ``wavelengths`` list can have up to six elements.
 This will initialize the reader to read at three wavelengths::